bondarukoleh/java_playground/info/basics.md

 - Non-static behavior CAN use static state and behavior.
 - You can call static methods not via class but via an instance - but this is a bad tone.
 - static variable is same for all instances of the class, it initialized when class is first time loaded, and not when an instance is created.
-Static state and behaviour lives inside a class, same and shared for all instances.
+Static state and behavior lives inside a class, same and shared for all instances.
 Typically, the JVM loads a class because somebody's trying to make a new instance of the class, for the first time, or use a static method or variable of the class.
 - All static variables in a class are initialized before any object of that class can be created.